The Horror of Philosophy - Eugene Thacker

 Tentacles Longer than Night – Horror of Philosophy Vol.3 by Eugene Thacker.

-Humans employ the notion of understanding by the use of common sense and logic, but what if logic and common sense doesn’t hold all the answers.
+Humans employ the notion of understanding by the use of common sense and logic, but logic and common sense don’t hold all the answers.
 We box ourselves in our quest for understanding by using a predetermined set of rules, so what happens when we throw away the rules and start looking at things from a different perspective?
 If we open our minds to different possibilities, we can see things as we haven’t seen them before.
 If you look at contemporary horror stories, they are full of despair, there is little hope in them, people lose their faith and there is no salvation.
 If we look to the real world it is full of despair, there is little hope in our governments and global corporations, people have lost faith in our political system, our judicial system, our health system and can we honestly say there is salvation for those people in war zones or those creatures facing extinction?

 As humans we demand meaning and that includes a meaning to existence.
 The opening paragraph of Edgar Allan Poe’s tale “The Black Cat” is unparalleled, because even before the story starts, Poe has prepared us to expect the unthinkable…the incredible.
 We don’t know what the narrator has experienced, but we do know that it defies all logic.
 The narrator even tries to offer an explanation, perhaps he is hallucinating, perhaps he has gone insane.
 Whilst we may scoff and say it is only a horror story, the biggest tale we tell ourselves that defies logic is the resurrection of Christ.
 Not only do we believe that a man rises from the dead, but we believe in holy relics, images on walls or cloths, bleeding hosts…so perhaps these tales of supernatural horror are modern versions of secular tales.
 The only difference is that to believe in supernatural horror, you need empirical proof to believe it.

 Ligotti’s The Conspiracy Against the Human Race was an enthralling introduction into the horror of philosophy, and these three books take that narrative a bit further.
-It was interesting to see how the works of some of my favourite authors fed into the question of existence and the horror of philosophy (Poe, Lovecraft.)
+It was interesting to see how the works of some of my favoured authors fed into the question of existence and the horror of philosophy (Poe, Lovecraft.)
 The books may not be the easiest of reads, but they are an intriguing look into our strange existence as humans trying to make sense of our time on this planet.
 More interestingly is the fact that there are some authors mentioned that I have meant to read but then forgotten about (Camus, Baudelaire) but since reading these books I’ve taken the time and trouble to do so.
 There are plenty of interesting tomes mentioned throughout the third book that I want to read…but time is finite, and you can’t read everything.

 “The idea that a person might be driven mad by a book is fantastical, even absurd – especially today, as books themselves seem to be vanishing into an ether of oblique references.
 We are so used to the idea of consuming books for the information they contain that we rarely consider the possibility that the books might in turn consume us.”